vishalrohilla-okta/facebook-ext/README.md

 How to set up/run the project -

-This is a maven project that you can import in the IDE.
+This is a maven project that you can import in any IDE (I use eclipse).
 Or you can build the war and run on your favorite web/application server.

 The components used in the project are -